ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

 This is a good idea if an exchange is happening between two people of the physical laptop, including the old SSD.
 This way, the person giving away the laptop can know their data is truly wiped.

 Note: if the MacBook was encrypted via Apple's File Vault and an "APFS (Encrypted)" file system, however, then this step can optionally be skipped.
 Simply writing a new partition table and formatting new partitions with gparted is enough, since the encryption password was secret anyway.
-Secure erasing is just good measure though, and is fast.
+Secure erasing is just good measure though, and is fast, so you might as well do it anyway.

 First, pay $15 for [Parted Magic](https://partedmagic.com/), since it has a secure erase utility built-in.
 (You could probably also figure out how to install secure erase into an Ubuntu 22.04 live USB, but I haven't done that yet.
 Save your time; pay the money.)
 Optionally, also buy the "Disk Verifier" 3rd-party plugin for it as well.
 A link to it is on this page: <https://partedmagic.com/store/>.
 Direct link: <https://www.hamishmb.com/html/diskverifier.php>.
 It's £5 (\~$7) for the Disk Verifier add-on.